-Diagnostics and suspension check
+Diagnostics and testing of suspension

 0